samuel-pratt/raycaster/README.md

-# Raycaster
+# raycaster

-My attempt at building a general purpose raycasting engine for making games using Go and Ebiten.
+A raycasting engine built with Go and Ebiten.

 ### Credits